 Of course, that doesn’t mean you’ll just walk into your dream job.
 Demand tends to be highest for midlevel legal professionals with five years of experience.
 And while there are plenty of entry-level opportunities out there, it's important to get additional insights on the art of job seeking.

 We can help.
 Whether you’re still in school or a recent graduate ready to launch your career, here are six strategies worth incorporating into your search efforts.

 1. Go the extra mile in law school

 Earning a high grade point average and participating in extracurricular professional activities — such as doing pro bono work, holding a leadership role in a law association or publishing articles — will give you an edge in finding a job.

-At Robert Half Legal, our recruiting specialists bring decades of experience helping job seekers find great career opportunities.
+At Robert Half, our legal recruiting specialists bring decades of experience helping job seekers find great career opportunities.
 Let us help you find the right job for you.

-5. Adopt multiple strategies
+6. Adopt multiple strategies